RobHayward/EC681/README.md

-EC381
+EC681
 =====

 Materials and code for the EC681 module.

+I started a new repository.
+The git is a little messy at the beginning.